badgeteam/badgehub-infra/README.md

 ### docker

 Docker role for installing docker.
 This also includes a docker system prune service and custom logging driver.
+By default, the docker prune service runs every day at 4AM host time.

 ## Getting started

 The playbook is designed to be ran from another host.
 First you must have ansible installed.

 To start the configuration of the Debian VM, you must first configure the VM interactievly.
-For testing at the moment, we connect to the VM as root.
+For convenience, there is a Debian preseed file included.
+This file can be loaded pre-boot which automatically provisions the VM so it's ready to log in.
+Some notes about it:

+- It is configured to use DHCP at start
+- It will create a single partition with LVM with swap
+- It uses default credentials, which should be changed after installed.
+- It runs sshd on start

 Before you start, you should:

 - Generate a public key pair and put it in public_keys/ directory in the root of the repo.
 - Change the group_vars/all variables as per customizaiton needs
-- Generate a hosts.ini file which has the host information, follow exmaple
+- Generate a hosts.ini file which has the host information, follow example

-Yu can start the playbook via:
+You can start the playbook via:

 ```
- ansible-playbook -i hosts.ini -k
+ ansible-playbook -i hosts.ini -k playbook.yaml --ask-become-pass
 ```